-You Become a Worse Person When It's Hot Outside
+You're Not a Nice Person When It's Hot Outside

 Lead author Liuba Belkin, associate professor of management at Lehigh University, says the study can offer important advice to workplace supervisors and group leaders.
 “If managers would like to encourage prosocial behavior in their organizations under adverse environment, they should try to minimize job-related stress and create comfortable environments for employees,” she says.
 Expressing empathy and trying to think about situations from their employees’ point of view may also help, she adds.

-This article originally appeared on Health.com
+This article originally appeared on RealSimple.com